bodik/sner4/README.md

 #### Server: Visuals

-Visualization modules can be used to get insight about current storage data:
+Visualization modules can be used to visualize various informations stored in database:

+* Workflow tree
 * DNS tree
 * Portmap explorer
 * (Service) Port infos